oso020/TO-DO-APP/README.md

 # To-DO-APP

-This *Task Management App* is a Flutter application designed to help users efficiently manage their tasks.
+This *To-DO-APP* is a Flutter application designed to help users efficiently manage their tasks.
 The app allows users to add, edit, delete, and complete tasks with a clean and user-friendly interface.

 ## Features